rsnemmen/Fermi-LAT-tutorial/prepare.md

 Obtaining and preparing LAT data for your favorite source
 =====================================================

-This hands-on lesson is structured in the following way:
+This hands-on lesson is structured in the following sections:

-1. Software: describes the software that will be used
+1. Software that will be used
 2. Types of Fermi LAT data
 3. How to obtain (download) the data
+4. First inspection of LAT photon files
 4. How to prepare the data

 # Software